Dilwale Dulhania Le Jayenge: Casting

 Aditya originally wanted the film to be about a relationship between an Indian and an American.
-He wanted Tom Cruise for the role of Raj but was dissuaded by Yash, who did not want to use a foreign star.
+He wanted to cast Tom Cruise as the male lead but was dissuaded by Yash, who did not want to use a foreign star.
 They decided their characters would be non-resident Indians (NRIs).
 Aditya approached Shah Rukh Khan to play the role of Raj.
-Shah Rukh was initially not interested because of the romantic nature of the role, having had success playing villainous roles.
-Aditya then asked Saif Ali Khan to play the lead role because he was having problems persuading Shah Rukh to do it.
+Shah Rukh was initially not interested due to the romantic nature of the role, having had success playing villainous roles.
+Aditya approached Saif Ali Khan because he was having problems persuading Shah Rukh.
 Saif declined for unknown reasons, as did Aamir Khan, causing Aditya to continue pursuing Shah Rukh.
 Aditya and Shah Rukh had four meetings over several weeks; he finally persuaded Shah Rukh by telling him he could never be a superstar unless he became "every woman's dream man, and every mother's dream son".
 Since then, Shah Rukh has expressed his gratitude to Aditya for helping to make him a star with this film.
 Shah Rukh said that fellow actor Salman Khan also encouraged him to do the role, saying that he thought the film would be very successful.
 Shah Rukh has also noted the similarities in the film's script to his own relationship with Gauri Khan before their marriage.

 Kajol was the first choice to play Simran, to which she quickly agreed.
 She and Shah Rukh had previously worked together in the successful films Baazigar (1993) and Karan Arjun (1995).
 Kajol said her character was very difficult for her to relate to, whereas Shah Rukh said Raj's personality was very similar to his own.
 Aditya chose the name Raj for the character, and the mandolin that he played, based on his admiration for the actor Raj Kapoor.
-After a successful screen test, Parmeet Sethi was chosen over Armaan Kohli for the role of Kuljeet Singh.
-In addition to his assistant director Sameer Sharma, Aditya asked for two additional assistants, his brother Uday Chopra and his cousin Karan Johar.
+After a successful screen test, Parmeet Sethi was chosen over Armaan Kohli and Milind Gunaji for the role of Kuljeet Singh.
+In addition to his assistant director Sameer Sharma, Aditya asked for two additional assistants, his brother Uday Chopra along with Karan Johar.
 Johar also played a small role in the film as Raj's friend.
-Sharmishta Roy was the film's art director and Manish Malhotra was its costume designer.
+Sharmishta Roy was the film's art director and Manish Malhotra was the costume designer.
 While Malhotra had many new ideas, Aditya wanted to keep the clothing style simple; he did not want it to distract from the story.
 Despite this, Malhotra was responsible for the idea of Simran wearing a green dress in the song "Mehndi Laga Ke Rakhna", an unusual colour for a Punjabi bride.